 Ice and Heat for Neck Pain

-Ice and Heat for Neck Pain Overview
+Ice and Heat for Neck Pain Treatment Instructions

 For decades, the advice has been to use ice packs for acute injuries, trauma or pain, and typically heat after about three days.
 It makes sense: ice may reduce inflammation and swelling, slow the conduction of pain impulses and hopefully reduce pain.
 Heat is thought to increase blood flow and relax muscles.